MichalLytek/type-graphql/docs/scalars.md

 - Float --> GraphQLFloat;
 - ID --> GraphQLID;

-This shorthand allows you to save keystrokes when declaring field type:
+This shorthand allows you to save keystrokes when declaring field types:

 ```typescript
 // import the aliases